-Apprenticeship, Journeyman, and Master Plumbers
+Apprenticeship, Journeyman, and Master Plumbers: Understanding the Difference

-Many professions and industries have classifications that define your experience level, and plumbing is one of them.
+Many professions and industries have classifications and licensing requirements that define your experience level, and plumbing is one of them.
 As you move through your career in plumbing, you’ll start with an apprenticeship.
 From there, you’ll become a journeyman, and then finally earn the classification as a master plumber.
-Here’s what you need to know about the three levels.

-Responsibilities as a journeyman plumber in residential service include installing new and existing plumbing, drainage systems and gas lines.
-Journeyman plumbers are experts in fittings, pipes and fixtures.
+Responsibilities as a journeyman plumber in residential service include installing new and existing plumbing, drainage systems, and gas lines.
+Journeyman plumbers are experts in fittings, pipes, and fixtures.

 Apprenticeship